sarajaved797/Say-What-/README.md

 ## Contributing:

-Feel free to submit pull requests or suggestions as we build this app to better showcase the value of every team member.
+Pull requests and feedback are welcome as this MVP evolves into a sharper, more data-driven advocacy tool.

 ## 🧰 Stack